ncarrillo/xanite/README.md

    - Requires Xbox 360 system files from your console
    - Games in iso/xex/god format from your personal collection

+## Contributing

+If you want to contribute as a developer, please contact us in the Discord

 ## Credits
 Developed by @FreePalestine1970 and @Yebot32 on Telegram.
 Special thanks to all Xanite supporters.